Save up to 50% on refrigeration costs with a mix of high-efficiency equipment, controls, and regular maintenance.

 Motors and Controls

-High-efficiency motors and controls are a cost-effective way to save money, because they run refrigerators only when the system calls for cooling.
+High-efficiency condensing units, evaporator fan motors and controls are a cost-effective way to save money, because they run refrigerators only when the system calls for cooling.
 This is particularly important for produce, which can dry out when exposed to too much airflow.
-Floating head pressure controls help compressors run more efficiently, and are a good choice for retrofitting larger systems or for new construction.
+Floating head pressure controls help compressors run more efficiently, while heater controls reduce condensation on display cases only when needed.

 - Low-cost controls can yield significant savings